KatherineMichel/portfolio/regular-blog-posts/til-100-days-of-code-version.md

             yield relative(root, path), paths
 ```

+Caption: Raegon Kim's `os.walk()`, encapsulated in `tils()`

 Raegon Kim's entire program begins and ends in the same small block of code near the end of the file, when, the highest-order function `readme()` is called.
 A number of other functions, some nested within one another, are called from within `readme()`.
 These other functions create relative and absolute paths, titles, hyperlinks, TIL `count`, and a `modified` list that returns the most recent entries.

-Raegon Kim's `readme()` calls `til()` and other functions

 ```python
 def readme():